Updated Oct. 15, 2024 –

 He attended one of the finest finance schools in America, but he doesn’t get technically specific because Americans won’t understand his concerns.
 He speaks in simple, easy-to-understand terms.
 He learned that technique by working in the media.

-He’s been the only leader to talk repeatedly about the dangers from the $22+ trillion national debt.
+He’s been the only one of a few leaders to talk repeatedly about the dangers from the $36 trillion national debt that ballooned under the Biden Administration.

 “Democracy is being allowed to vote for the candidate you dislike least.”